LOADING ...

 Up to the old inn

-Over the cobbles he
+Over the he clattered

 And clashed in the darkened

-But all was and barred
+But all was locked and

 So he whistled a to the window

-But the landlord's black daughter
+But the landlord's black eyed

 Bess the landlord's